Who is Antoni Gaudí?

-Most of his works are in Barcelona and many are in walking distance from one another, so it is always nice to stroll around the city and come across his architecture.
-You’ll know where one of his buildings are not only by their beautiful designs, but by the crowd of tourists right in front of them.
+If you decide to take a stroll around the city, you will find that most of Gaudí’s works are in walking distance from one another.
+You’ll know where one of his buildings are not only by their beautiful designs, but also by the crowd of tourists right in front of them.

 1. La Sagrada Familia

 We set out early in the morning from our hotel to make our way to La Sagrada Familia.
-We had been told that the later it got in the day, the more crowded it would get – so we wanted to be there before the crowds came.
+Typically, the later you go in the day, the more crowded it gets — so the plan was to beat the crowds!